sushilkhuttan/OpenWeatherMap/README.md

 # OpenWeatherMap
 Hi,
 Following are the details for my API automation plan, approach and scope.
-Tech: Java, Rest Assured, Testng, Maven
-Automation approach:I have automated 2 apis.
+Tech: Javav17(Prerequisite), Rest Assured, Testng, Maven Automation approach:I have automated 2 apis.
 Scope:
 Automate Current weather data API and verify the responses by using asserts.